sayanarijit/enumatch/README.md

 --------

-This little `match` function makes matching Python's enum fields safer by forcing us to match all the possibilities either explicitely or by using a default value.
+This little `match` function makes matching Python's enum fields safer by forcing us to match all the possibilities either explicitly or by using a wildcard.

-Use `...` (ellipsis) for default.
+Use `...` (ellipsis) for the wildcard.

-> TIP: Create the matcher at compile-time to have zero runtime cost.
+> TIP: Create the matcher at compile-time to have compile-time validation and zero runtime cost.

 Example